SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 <tr>
 <td> <code>CL_BALI_LOG</code> </td>
 <td>
 For creating and reading application logs.
 Refer to <a href="https://help.sap.com/docs/btp/sap-business-technology-platform/application-logs">this documentation</a> for more information and code snippets.
-Note that there is also an XCO module available dealing with business application log (<code>XCO_CP_BAL</code>; see <a href="https://help.sap.com/docs/btp/sap-business-technology-platform/business-application-log">this documentation</a>).
 <br><br>

 ``` abap